syncfusion-content/blazor-docs/blazor/document-editor/getting-started/server-side-application.md

 ---
 layout: post
-title: Getting Stared with Blazor DocumentEditor in Server Side | Syncfusion
+title: Getting Stared with Blazor DocumentEditor in Server-Side | Syncfusion
-description: Learn here all about Getting Started with Syncfusion Blazor DocumentEditor in Blazor Server Side App using Visual Studio and more.
+description: Learn here all about Getting Started with Syncfusion Blazor DocumentEditor in Blazor Server-Side App using Visual Studio and more.
 platform: Blazor
 control: DocumentEditor
 documentation: ug
 ---

-# Blazor DocumentEditor Component in Server Side App
+# Blazor DocumentEditor Component in Server-Side App

 This article provides the step-by-step instructions to integrate the Word processor in Blazor server app using [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).